 Outstanding oral and written communication skills

-Strong, self-motivated work ethic and a competitive spirit
+Strong, self-motivated work ethic, high energy, and competitive spirit

 Appreciation for the value of a liberal arts education and of diverse cultures, backgrounds, and experiences

-Must possess creative initiative, flexibility, and high energy
+Must possess creative initiative, flexibility, and ability to exercise discretion

-Proven ability to work independently and as a member of a team, exercise discretion, and work collaboratively as a member of a diverse community
+Proven ability to work both independently and collaboratively as a member of a diverse community

 Valid driver’s license required and must meet the College’s Fleet Safety Policy requirements